Azure-Samples/function-eventhub-vnet/README.md

     }
     ```

-1. The Azure Function will make use of the environment variables specified in the current AZD environment.
-Additionally, your [local identity
+1. The Azure Function can make use of the environment variables specified in the current AZD environment.
+The included `set-local-env.sh` script will export the current AZD environment variables, making them available for use by the Azure Functions Core Tools to run the functions locally.
-can be used to authenticate and interact with the Azure resources](https://learn.microsoft.com/azure/azure-functions/functions-reference?tabs=blob&pivots=programming-language-csharp#local-development-with-identity-based-connections), such as Event Hub.
-Thereby using an identity-based connection locally.
-The included `set-local-rbac.sh` script will load the current AZD environment variables and set the necessary RBAC permissions.

     ```bash
     ./set-local-rbac.sh
+    ```

+1. Alternatively, export the environment variables using the following command:

+    ```bash
+    AZD_ENVIRONMENT_NAME=$(jq -r '.defaultEnvironment' .azure/config.json)
+    set -a; source "./.azure/$AZD_ENVIRONMENT_NAME/.env"; set +a
     ```

 1. Start the Azurite storage emulator.